76th Guards Air Assault Division: 2022 Russian invasion of Ukraine

 A command post of the 76th Guards Air Assault Division was attacked during the 2022 Chornobaivka attacks of the 2022 Russian invasion of Ukraine on 5 August 2022.

 The 76th Guards Airborne Assault Division participated in assaults on Kyiv, Izyum, and Popasna.
-They were responsible of running the cleansing operations during the Bucha massacre arresting, torturing and murdering Ukrainian civilians.
+They were alleged to be responsible of running the cleansing operations during the Bucha massacre arresting, torturing and murdering Ukrainian civilians.

 In September 2022 reports emerged from Ukrainian sources claiming the 237th Guards Air Assault Regiment "no longer exists due to either death or injury of all soldiers."

 During the fall of 2022 the 76th GAAD fought outside of Beryslav in the Kherson Oblast and stopped the advance of the Ukrainian Marine Corps' 35th Marine Brigade towards the city, inflicting significant losses on the marines, before the Russian military evacuated all land west of the Dnieper river in November.

-The division is was involved in defensive operations around Klishchiivka alongside the 98th Guards Airborne Division, and the Storm-Z penal battalion during the 2023 Ukrainian counteroffensive.
+It later fought near Kreminna in the battle of Donbass.
+In August 2023, it was ordered to reinforce the 58th Combined Arms Army in the Zaporozhye Oblast.
+The division was involved in defensive operations around Klishchiivka alongside the 98th Guards Airborne Division, and the Storm-Z penal battalion during the 2023 Ukrainian counteroffensive.
+In late 2025, Ukrainian forces reported that three regiments of the division were engaged in the Pokrovsk offensive.